docs.

 - Typed entry inside

-<actions>— the only way agents mutate state.
+<actions>.
+The only way agents mutate state.

-Files & attachments
+Files

 Reply guard